'Looking After' that Park Model

 Remove batteries from smoke alarms, clocks, and remotes.

-Weeds should be sprayed around the trailer.
+Weeds should be sprayed around the unit.
 They can grow quite well over the summer and most parks will charge you for dealing with them.

 Termites are another issue in Arizona.
 Those of us not familiar with these little pests are certainly in for a lesson in determination and (unfortunately) some destruction.
 It may be a good idea to call in an exterminator to have your unit checked and sprayed.